About The Toronto Symphony Orchestra

 Boilerplate & Images

-For over a century, the Toronto Symphony Orchestra (TSO) has played a fundamental role in shaping and celebrating Canadian culture.
-Now in our 101st year, the TSO’s commitment to musical excellence and ability to spark connection remain as strong as ever.
+For more than a century, the Toronto Symphony Orchestra (TSO) has played a fundamental role in shaping and celebrating Canadian culture.
+The TSO’s commitment to musical excellence and ability to spark connection remain as strong as ever.
 With a storied history of acclaimed concerts and recordings, Canadian and international tours, and impactful community partnerships, we are dedicated to engaging and enriching local and national communities through vibrant musical experiences.
-Music Director Gustavo Gimeno brings an expansive artistic vision, intellectual curiosity, and sense of adventure to programming the nearly 100-musician Orchestra that serves Toronto—one of the world’s most diverse cities.
-As a group of artists, teachers, and advocates who share the belief that music has the power to heal, inspire, and connect people from all walks of life, we engage audiences young and old through an array of education, community access and health and wellness initiatives.
-The 2023/24 season marks the 50th anniversary of the TSO-affiliated Toronto Symphony Youth Orchestra—a tuition-free training program dedicated to cultivating the next generation of Canadian artists.
+Music Director Gustavo Gimeno brings an expansive artistic vision, intellectual curiosity, and sense of adventure to programming the 93-musician orchestra that serves Toronto—one of the world’s most diverse cities.
+As a group of artists, teachers, and advocates who share the belief that music has the power to heal, inspire, and connect people from all walks of life, we engage audiences young and old through an array of community-access, health-and-wellness, and education initiatives including the TSO-affiliated Toronto Symphony Youth Orchestra—a tuition-free training program dedicated to cultivating the next generation of Canadian artists.

-As a group of artists, teachers, and advocates who share the belief that music has the power to heal, inspire, and connect people from all walks of life, we engage audiences young and old through an array of education, community access, and health and wellness initiatives: The 2023/24 season marks the 50th anniversary of the TSO-affiliated Toronto Symphony Youth Orchestra—a tuition-free training program dedicated to cultivating the next generation of Canadian artists.
-We hold open houses and free concerts for members of the public at our longtime home of Roy Thomson Hall.
-Our Relaxed Performances are designed to be more welcoming for neurodiverse patrons, including those on the autism spectrum, and those with sensory and communication disorders, ADHD, and dementia.
-Art of Healing, our partnership with the Centre for Addiction and Mental Health, supports First Nations, Inuit, and Métis patients through musical storytelling and composition.
+As a group of artists, teachers, and advocates who share the belief that music has the power to heal, inspire, and connect people from all walks of life, the TSO engages audiences young and old through an array of community-access, health-and-wellness, and education initiatives: It holds open houses and free concerts for members of the public at its long-time home of Roy Thomson Hall.
+Its Relaxed Performances are designed to be more welcoming for neurodiverse patrons, including those on the autism spectrum, and those with sensory and communication disorders, ADHD, and dementia.
+Art of Healing, its partnership with the Centre for Addiction and Mental Health, supports First Nations, Inuit, and Métis patients through musical storytelling and composition.
 TSOUND Connections harnesses music and technology to connect TSO musicians with seniors in care, to reduce social isolation and support well-being.
-Our Morning with the Toronto Symphony Orchestra program offers Open Rehearsals for high school music students from across the Greater Toronto Area.
-And, in partnership with the Toronto Public Library, Symphony Storytime features Orchestra members performing live alongside the reading of children’s stories, expanding access for families and children to literacy and music education.
+Its Morning with the Toronto Symphony Orchestra program offers Open Rehearsals for high school music students from across the Greater Toronto Area.
+In partnership with the Toronto Public Library, Symphony Storytime features orchestra members performing live alongside the reading of children’s books, expanding access to literacy and music education for families and children.
+And the TSO-affiliated Toronto Symphony Youth Orchestra is a tuition-free training program that has been dedicated to cultivating the next generation of Canadian artists for more than 50 years.

-Since our first release in 1952, recordings have been an integral component of the TSO’s artistic legacy.
-Of the more than 150 titles in our discography, many have been nominated for prestigious awards.
-Most recently, our 2019 recording of works by Vaughan Williams, under TSO Conductor Emeritus Peter Oundjian, and 2021 recording of Massenet’s Thaïs, under TSO Conductor Laureate Sir Andrew Davis, both on Chandos, won JUNO Awards, with the former also receiving a GRAMMY® nomination.
-This recording marks the TSO’s first collaboration with Harmonia Mundi and our second recording of Turangalîla-Symphonie.
-The first was made in 1968 on RCA, under then–Music Director Seiji Ozawa.
-It also earned a GRAMMY® nomination and is widely considered to be a definitive interpretation of Messaien’s masterwork.
+Since the TSO’s first release in 1952, recordings have been an integral component of the orchestra’s artistic legacy.
+Of the more than 150 titles in its discography, many have been nominated for prestigious awards.
+Most recently, its 2019 recording of works by Vaughan Williams, under TSO Conductor Emeritus Peter Oundjian, and 2021 recording of Massenet’s Thaïs, under late TSO Conductor Laureate Sir Andrew Davis, both on Chandos, won JUNO Awards, with the former also receiving a GRAMMY® nomination.
+This recording marks the TSO’s second collaboration with Harmonia Mundi.
+The first was the highly regarded 2024 release of Messiaen’s masterwork Turangalîla-Symphonie.

 About Toronto Symphony Orchestra